-The U.S. National Highway Traffic Safety Administration (NHTSA) is investigating complaints from consumers that the Chevrolet Bolt electric vehicle can catch fire.
+The U.S. National Highway Traffic Safety Administration (NHTSA) is investigating consumer complaints that the Chevrolet Bolt electric vehicle can catch fire.
 According to a report in the Detroit Free Press, the probe by NHTSA covers nearly 78,000 Chevy Bolts made by General Motors from the 2017 through 2020 model years.
 The agency says it has received three reports of fires that began in the rear seat while the cars were parked and unattended.
 One person suffered smoke inhalation.

 Ongoing Investigation of Reports